Skip to content

 participant App-A/1

-Note over Moderator,App-A/1: MLS State Update
+Note over Moderator,App-A/1: Group State Update

-Moderator->>SLIM Node: MLS commit (Remove agntcy/ns/App-C/1) to Channel
+Moderator->>SLIM Node: Group Update (Remove agntcy/ns/App-C/1, MLS commit) to Channel

-par Handle MLS commit on App-C/1
+par Handle Group State Update on App-C/1

-SLIM Node->>App-C/1: MLS commit (Remove agntcy/ns/App-C/1) to Channel
+SLIM Node->>App-C/1: Group Update (Remove agntcy/ns/App-C/1, MLS commit) to Channel

-App-C/1->>App-C/1: Update MLS state
+App-C/1->>App-C/1: Update Group and MLS state

-App-C/1->>SLIM Node: Ack(MLS Commit)
+App-C/1->>SLIM Node: Ack(Group Update)

-SLIM Node->>Moderator: Ack(MLS Commit)
+SLIM Node->>Moderator: Ack(Group Update)

-and Handle MLS commit on App-B/2
+and Handle Group State Update on App-B/2

-SLIM Node->>App-B/2: MLS commit (Remove agntcy/ns/App-C/1) to Channel
+SLIM Node->>App-B/2: Group Update (Remove agntcy/ns/App-C/1, MLS commit) to Channel

-App-B/2->>App-B/2: Update MLS state
+App-B/2->>App-B/2: Update Group and MLS state

-App-B/2->>SLIM Node: Ack(MLS Commit)
+App-B/2->>SLIM Node: Ack(Group Update)

-SLIM Node->>Moderator: Ack(MLS Commit)
+SLIM Node->>Moderator: Ack(Group Update)

-and Handle MLS commit on App-A/1
+and Handle Group State Update on App-A/1

-SLIM Node->>App-A/1: MLS commit (Remove agntcy/ns/App-C/1) to Channel
+SLIM Node->>App-A/1: Group Update (Remove agntcy/ns/App-C/1, MLS commit) to Channel

-App-A/1->>App-A/1: Update MLS state
+App-A/1->>App-A/1: Update Group and MLS state

-App-A/1->>SLIM Node: Ack(MLS Commit)
+App-A/1->>SLIM Node: Ack(Group Update)

-SLIM Node->>Moderator: Ack(MLS Commit)
+SLIM Node->>Moderator: Ack(Group Update)

 end